Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Impact Analysis

 We evaluated diversity, coverage, and popularity aspects to investigate the effects of personalization on the informedness of paying users, the breadth of the consumed content, and the potential of feedback loops and increasing popularity bias.

 \paragraph{Diversity} We analyze diversity aspects primarily by investigating how diverse the impressions and clicked articles are in terms of their sections (categories).
 Figure~\ref{fig:nimpressions} shows the normalized distribution plot of \textit{impressions} per section for the control group and the personalization group.
 A visual inspection suggests that the impressions (i.e., recommendations) in the personalization group are a bit more evenly distributed across the spectrum of sections.
-The distribution of the personalization group for example has a less pronounced emphasis on the two most frequent (left-most) categories; also there seem to be more impressions on the less popular sections on the right-hand side.
+The distribution of the personalization group, for example has a less pronounced emphasis on the two most frequent (left-most) categories; also there seem to be more impressions on the less popular sections on the right-hand side.

-A Chi-squared test was performed on the impression distributions of sections, resulting in a statistically significant difference ($p<0.001$) with a small effect size (Cramér's V$<0.10$) between the two variants.
-The Gini Index supports this finding.
+A Chi-squared test was performed on the impression distributions of sections, resulting in a statistically significant difference ($p<0.001$), although with a limited effect size (Cramér's V $<0.11$, two-sided $95\,\% \,\text{bootstrap CI for Cramér's V}\,[0.101,\;0.105]$).
+The Gini index supports this finding of a statistical association between the experimental groups and the exposure of sections.
 A lower Gini index was identified in the personalization group (0.615 vs.~0.650), indicating a more equally distributed exposure of sections, corroborating a less concentrated and more diverse pool of articles.
 Given the higher total number of impressions in the control group, an additional permutation test was conducted to calculate the Jensen-Shannon divergence between the two probability distributions, i.e., the normalized impression distributions.
-A statistically significant difference between the two groups ($p<0.001$) was obtained, accompanied by a small effect size (Jensen-Shannon divergence $<0.06$).
+A statistically significant difference between the two groups ($p<0.001$) was obtained, accompanied by a small effect size (Jensen-Shannon divergence $<0.06$, i.e., the two distributions are slightly different; two-sided $95\,\% \,\text{bootstrap CI for Jensen-Shannon divergence}\,[0.061,\;0.086]$).
 Overall, based on these analyses, we conclude that the personalization strategy leads to a more diversified exposure of articles.
+Again, we emphasize that even small effect sizes are encouraging, recognizing that stronger impacts of personalization on user behavior may only emerge over longer periods.